-Join Todd Perkins for an in-depth discussion in this video Swing basics, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Swing basics, part of Learning Java Applications.

 - [Voiceover] The Swing framework enables you…to create graphical user interfaces, or GUIs,…for your Java applications.…So let's talk about the basics of Swing.…So I'm in the chapter three workspace,…and I've created a project called Swing.…Now with the source folder selected,…I'm going to go to this drop-down…which is the Swing object for creating visual classes,…so I'm clicking that toolbar, going to Swing,…and then I'm going to choose Application Window.…Now let's say I'm creating a new Swing application,…so I'm going to type out a name,…we'll just call this Basics, and I'll hit Finish,…and here's my class file.…